Scoliosis Treatment – Naples, FL

 Stand up straight.
 For some people that is easier said than done.
 Ideally, your spine should run straight down the middle of your back.
 However, if you have scoliosis, then your spine curves to the side.
 This curvature can happen at any point along your spine, but is more likely to occur in the area of your chest and is called thoracic scoliosis or in your lower back—lumbar scoliosis.
 A curve greater than 10 degrees from center means you have scoliosis.
+Learn more about available options for scoliosis treatment in Naples, FL on this page, or contact the Wills Chiropractic team to get started today.

 What Makes Scoliosis Painful?

 In and of itself, scoliosis is not painful.
 In fact, many people with mild scoliosis are not bothered by the condition.
 However, if your scoliosis places pressure on any of the joints, nerves or discs in your spine, then you may feel discomfort.
-And while chiropractic therapy is not a cure for scoliosis, there are many treatment options Dr. Wills, your chiropractor in Naples can use to eliminate discomfort and limitations of movement in order to improve your ability to live life to the fullest.
+And while chiropractic therapy is not a cure for scoliosis, there are many treatment options Dr. Wills, your chiropractor in Naples, can use to eliminate discomfort and limitations of movement in order to improve your ability to live life to the fullest.

 How Does Dr. Wills Diagnose Scoliosis?

-Dr. Wills has the chiropractic education, training and experience necessary to diagnose symptoms related to scoliosis.
+Dr. Wills has the chiropractic education, training, and experience necessary to diagnose symptoms related to scoliosis.
 This knowledge is essential in helping Dr. Wills find the underlying causes of your pain or discomfort.
 In addition, he is able to pinpoint problems that could be related to scoliosis, such as weakening of surrounding muscles and ligaments.
 With an accurate diagnosis, Dr. Wills is able to develop a plan that will treat your specific symptoms.

 How Does Dr. Wills Treat Scoliosis in Naples?